 3. Avoid skin makeup.

 It’s best to avoid skin makeup for at least 3 days after your laser treatment, because your skin is still healing, you don’t want any artificial colors or chemicals getting into your skin.
+In addition, using a makeup remover or an oil cleanser can further irritate your sensitive skin after the treatment, which adds another reason not to wear makeup for the first 3 days.

 4. Avoid exfoliating and functional skincare products.